maxwellabgit/Databasics-Endpoints/README.md

 ### Transform Data

-Having a list of field names directly from the source table helps prevent data cleanliness issues if the table format changes server-side.
 Here, we remove spaces from each field name and create a pandas dataframe to perform any desired operations.
+Assigning column names to the list of field names directly from the source table prevents code failure or cleanliness issues if the table format changes server-side.

     fieldnames = [fields[i][3].replace(' ','_') for i in range(len(fields))]
     df_today = pd.DataFrame(result, columns = fieldnames)